AdamIsrael/md2ms/README.md

 This will download, install, and activate the two required Obsidian plugins, which will then be configured for use with `md2ms`.
 You can run the command multiple times to update the plugins or to reinstall missing shortcuts.

-**NOTE**: You will need to re-open your vault after running this command in order for the changes to take effect.
+**NOTE**: For best results, you should close your vault before running this command.
+The vault needs to be re-opened for the changes to take effect.

 In Obsidian, right-click on the folder containing your Markdown files and choose "Export to Standard Manuscript Format".